Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Not that it is hard to make, but a right balance of coriander, chili and lemon juice (amongst other ingredients) is what you need to make a kickass coriander chutney that will take your appetizer to a whole different level.
-The one other ingredient that I have seen popularly used in these green chutneys are peanuts but will have to admit that I haven’t added it yet to the coriander chutney I have made so far.
+Not that it is hard to make, but the right balance of coriander, chili and lemon juice (amongst other ingredients) is what you need to make a kickass coriander chutney that will take your appetizer to a whole different level.
+The one other ingredient that I have seen popularly used in these green chutneys are peanuts but I will have to admit that I haven’t added it yet to the coriander chutney I have made so far.

 I sometimes add a bit of grated coconut to thicken the consistency and make it less watery.
 It makes a good spread for sandwiches as it saves the bread from getting soggy.

 Though it freezes well, I would suggest consuming it within a week of storing it in the refrigerator.